 Xerces has partnered with Native American Seed, one of the largest native seed producers in Texas, to increase the seed production of two milkweed species, antelope horns (Asclepias asperula ssp. capricornu) and green milkweed (Asclepias viridis).
 Both species are important host plants for spring migrating monarchs that arrive in Texas upon their return from overwintering sites in Mexico.

 Native American Seed offers 100% native and locally harvested wildflower & grass seeds, plant materials that are invaluable for the preservation of a unique genetic diversity and for the restoration of ecosystems.

 Community Partners in Arizona

 Xerces and Arizona Western College are working together to produce rush milkweed (Asclepias subulata) seed.
 This unique, desert-adapted species has photosynthetic stems, is nearly leafless, and blooms several times per year.
-Environmental Biology professor Ted Martinez and his students are propagating seedlings in the greenhouse and establishing a seed production field.
-The students will maintain and care for the plants, monitor their use by monarch and queen butterflies, and harvest the seed.
+Environmental Biology professors Ted Martinez and Megan Lahti and their students have established a seed production field using seed wild-collected by the Desert Botanical Garden.
+AWC students have been maintaining and caring for the plants, monitoring their use by monarch and queen butterflies, and harvesting and cleaning seed.

 The Painted Lady Vineyard in Skull Valley is working with the Xerces Society to produce seed of spider milkweed (Asclepias asperula).
 This species grows in open woodlands, chaparral, grasslands, and along roadsides, and bears striking ball-shaped clusters of purple and green flowers.
-The Vineyard and volunteers are establishing a seed production field, using seedlings produced by Greenheart Farms in Arroyo Grande, California.
+The Vineyard and volunteers have established a seed production field, using seedlings produced by Greenheart Farms in Arroyo Grande, California.